About the portrait

 • What do you think this picture might tell us about Joseph Pease and his work?

-Relief panel from 'Monument to Joseph Pease (1799–1872)', Joseph Pease Place, High Row, Darlington,
+Relief panel from 'Monument to Joseph Pease (1799–1872)', Joseph Pease Place, High Row, Darlington

-Relief panel from 'Monument to Joseph Pease (1799–1872)', Joseph Pease Place, High Row, Darlington,
+Relief panel from 'Monument to Joseph Pease (1799–1872)', Joseph Pease Place, High Row, Darlington

 Use your art and your voice to celebrate your place!

-Make a portrait that tells us about someone important to your place or community.
+Create a portrait that tells us about someone important to your place or community.

-In his painting of Joseph Pease, Charles Napier Kennedy included objects that provide clues about Pease and his life.
+In his painting of Joseph Pease, Charles Napier Kennedy included objects which provide clues about Pease and his life.
 When we look at the portrait now, 150 years later, we can use these objects to discover more about the history of Middlesbrough.

-Top tip!
+Look at the 'talking portraits' below with your students.
+(Click on the images to see a bigger version on the artwork page.)
 You can find out more about these portraits in our Superpower of Looking resources.

 Plan and make your portrait